gentlegiantJGC/PyMCTCompiler/tools/bedrock_reports/readme.md

 Note some of these commands may crash the game so you will have to find and remove the commands that cause crashes.

-# 6) use 3 to extract the block data from the block items again
+# 6) create_block_item_spec.py

-# 7) generate_spec.py
+This is another Amulet operation which will generate a file resembling the spec file exported by Bedrock using the `/dumpblockpalette` command in the newer versions.

-This program will generate a file resembling the spec file exported by Bedrock using the `/dumpblockpalette` command in the newer versions.
+In Amulet select all the chests created from the behaviour pack created in 5